bojana9/Coffee-Shop-Website/README.md

 # Coffee-Shop-Website
 Freeshka Coffee Website vežba
-Created responsive home page for a coffee shop
+Created responsive home page for a coffee shop with HTML, CSS and Vanilla JS